 Method of Ganesha Chaturthi Puja in four steps on Ganesh Chautha:

-People keep fast (Vrat), perform Puja and Tilak with five betel and five betel-nut, kumkum, haldi, chandan, Vastra, flowers, garland and Bhog with Modak and other sweets.
+People keep fast (Vrat), perform Puja and Tilak with five betels and five betel-nut, kumkum, Haldi, Chandan, Vastra, flowers, garland, and Bhog with Modak and other sweets.

 The second step for Ganesh Chaturthi Puja

-The Puja starts with the bringing of the idol of Lord Ganesha and installing on stage or performing Ganesh-sthapana (Avahan) on decorated Pandala (stage) or at home.
+The Puja starts with the bringing of the idol of Lord Ganesha and installing on stage or performing Ganesh-Sthapana (Avahan) on decorated Pandaal (stage) or at home.

 The third step for Ganesh Chaturthi Puja